cireuj12/forthegram/README.md

 * The ability to comment on posts
 * The ability to like posts and comments
 * The ability to create a user profile and follow other users
+* The ability to search for other posts and users

 This README would normally document whatever steps are necessary to get the application up and running.